HOA Homeowners' Rights Task Force

 Mary

-by Bestm, about 1 year ago
+by Bestm, over 2 years ago

 Our HOA was built in 1960-1970’s, it is old, no money was set aside to do maintenance and repair till about 8 years ago.
 We had to do assessments for roofs and many were not happy.
 Some moved away.
 Other people have bought places here because they were cheaper than the other newer ones, now they are complaining our HOA fees are too high, but we still do not have the money needed to do upgrades on fence and replace roofs, replace and repair asphalt driveways, maintain pool and landscape, so we have to do assessments which upsets people.
 I...
 Continue reading